 Under the Act, someone who holds a residence class visa granted under the Immigration Act 2009, has been living in New Zealand for the last 12 months (including being present in New Zealand for at least 183 days in those 12 months) and is a tax resident in New Zealand will generally be able to purchase a home.

-The LINZ website includes consent information for investors who want to develop residential land, invest in forestry, invest in significant business assets, or in land that is sensitive for reasons other than being residential.
+Toitū Te Whenua Land Information New Zealand (LINZ) includes consent information for investors who want to develop residential land, invest in forestry, invest in significant business assets, or in land that is sensitive for reasons other than being residential.